MahmudGalib7/Discord-Manupulation/README.md

 	}
 }
 ```

+[!IMPORTANT] Notes About Completing Discord Quests:
+- This does not work in browsers for non-video, non-activity quests!
+For stream/play quests, use the desktop app.

+[!WARNING]
+When doing stream quests, you need at least one other account in the voice channel.

 ## Manipulate Discord Activity:

 To fake your status (e.g., playing a game or coding), join a voice channel and run the provided JavaScript code in the console.